-Alexander Lukashenko added that he is glad to meet with the younger generation of servicemen, those who will ensure the national security of the state in the future, as the country is gearing up to celebrate Fatherland Defenders Day.
+Aleksandr Lukashenko added that he is glad to meet with the younger generation of servicemen, those who will ensure the national security of the state in the future, as the country is gearing up to celebrate Fatherland Defenders Day.
 "I am happy to be here, because I remember very well the beginning of the story of this modern military school, and it is important for me to see what you have achieved over these years,” the head of state said.

 The President stated that for the Belarusian people peace and independence are the greatest values that had been won through hardships by many generations.
 In the year of the 75th anniversary of the liberation of Belarus from the Nazis the country again recalls the feat accomplished by its glorious sons and daughters.
 “It was they who defended freedom and independence during the Great Patriotic War.
 It was they who laid the foundation for a sovereign, independent state, our Belarus.
-We are proud of our heroic history,” Alexander Lukashenko emphasized.
+We are proud of our heroic history,” Aleksandr Lukashenko emphasized.

 In his words, the modern generation of military personnel continues the traditions of their predecessors.
 “The cadets of the Military Academy who are present here today are the elite of our army.
 The future of our country and the face of our Armed Forces depend entirely on you.
 I can see that the training of officers is of the highest quality here.
 Due attention is paid to the preservation of traditions, the study of the military history, the experience of modern wars, local conflicts, and the implementation of the latest technologies,” the head of state said.

 The President saw all these in the Military Academy.
-Alexander Lukashenko said that it was particularly interesting for him to talk to members of Belarus’ first information unit of the Armed Forces.
+Aleksandr Lukashenko said that it was particularly interesting for him to talk to members of Belarus’ first information unit of the Armed Forces.
 “This is only the beginning.
 I told the officers that we cannot ruin this endeavor.
 It should gain steam and produce results not only for the domestic market.
 We should bear in mind export prospects as well, which might bring in good money.
 Otherwise, you will not be able to compete with the High-Tech Park,” the head of state said.

-Alexander Lukashenko added that today training must be results-oriented.
+Aleksandr Lukashenko added that today training must be results-oriented.
 “Your school is not so much lasses but training grounds and troops.
 The years of training in some professions in the academy, like many other universities, have been cut on my instruction.
 The training of any specialist should take as much time as it takes to master the profession